 Q: Will I need to wear a face mask on campus?

-A: Yes, currently we are planning that face coverings will need to be warn in all public spaces on campus, like corridors, library, office space, but not in lecture rooms.
+A: Yes, face coverings will need to be warn in all public spaces on campus, like corridors, library, office space, but not in lecture rooms.
 However, students are welcome to wear face coverings in lecture rooms at their own discretion.

 Q: When do classes start?